raspdevpy/ccdoc/guide/CodeReferences/ref.v2_components.md

 }
 ```

-#### Menu structure
+#### Menu
-Menu is like the normal menu curl.
+Menus are like the normal menu curl.
 It can be used to form a menu inside a container.
 Read more about menu at [$selectMenu](../Text/Components/selectMenu.md)

-#### File structure
+#### File
-You can set a file in the container for downloading, the structure is:
+You can set a file in the container for downloading.
 ```
 {file:name of the file:file content as text}
 ```

-#### Separator structure
+#### Separator
-You can set a separator between other components in the container with {separator}, the structure is:
+You can set a separator between other components in the container with {separator}
 ```
 {separator:divide (yes/no):size (1 or 2)}
 ```